 12.4.4 Awarding of positions will be based upon the criteria specified in the posting.
 The Human Resource Services Division will certify that the unit member meet all state and federal requirements and has the required credential for the assignment on file with the District at the time of the closing of the posting period.

 12.4.5.
-The District may interview and will select the unit member to fill the posted vacancy from the five (5) unit members who have the greatest district seniority, have bid for the position and have been deemed qualified by the Human Resource Services Division, Certificated.
-Unit members with an applicable minor may be considered for vacancies that receive less than five (5) qualified bidders with the appropriate required major under the following conditions:
+When all applicants are seeking a voluntary transfer, the District may interview and will select the unit member to fill the posted vacancy from the five (5) unit members who have the greatest district seniority, have bid for the position and have been deemed qualified by the Human Resource Services Division,

-12.2.6.1.
-Priority consideration shall not apply.

-12.2.6.2 The District shall not be required to select a unit member with a minor even though he/she is included among the top five (5) most senior applicants.

-12. A unit member who is to be transferred as a result of a bid shall be notified, in writing, of the transfer as soon as possible, but not later than the end the spring semester.
+12..4.6.
 Bidders may refuse to accept a bid-upon position at the time of the offer or within 48 hours or other mutually agreed-upon period of time following the offer.
 Schools will notify applicants of the results of the site selection process.
-A unit member who has accepted a bid-upon position shall be ineligible to participate in post and bid until the following February 10 posting period.
+A unit member who has accepted a bid-upon position shall be ineligible to participate in post and bid until the following May 1 posting period.

-12. Unit members whose latest summary performance evaluation rating is other than "effective" shall not participate in the post and bid procedure.
+12.4.7.
+Unit members whose latest summary performance evaluation rating is other than "effective" shall not participate in the post and bid procedure.
 (Also reference 14.6.3.4)

-12.4.8 Unit members assigned to a position requiring a Special Education credential shall be limited to transfer only within the Special Education Program during their probationary period with the District.
+12.4.8.
+Unit members assigned to a position requiring a Special Education credential shall be limited to transfer only within the Special Education Program during their probationary period with the District.
 Probationary II unit members are eligible to bid on positions that begin at the start of the following school year that are outside of the Special Education Program.
 Prior to transferring to the new position, the unit member must qualify for permanent status.

-12.Subject to Section 12.2.12. below, the Parties agree that an early posting of positions in priority staffing schools shall be established annually during the month of February.
+12.4.9.
+Subject to Section 12.2.12.
+Below, the Parties agree that an early posting of positions in priority staffing schools shall be established annually during the month of February.
 Positions posted in this posting and not filled within the District may be filled by non-district employees provided that such employment does not result in the layoff or excessing of a current bargaining unit member.

-12.The site or program administrator responsible for developing job postings shall provide the association representative with the opportunity to review and sign the list of proposed postings prior to forwarding to the Human Resource Services Division, Certificated, for editing and final posting.
-In the event that the association representative is unavailable, the administrator shall forward a copy of the postings to the Association at the same time that the postings are forwarded to the Human Resource Services Division, Certificated.
+12.4.10.
+The site or program administrator responsible for developing job postings shall provide the association representative with the opportunity to review and sign the list of proposed postings prior to forwarding to the Human Resource Services Division, Certificated, for editing and final posting.
+In the event that the association representative is unavailable, the administrator shall forward a copy of the postings to the Association at the same time that the postings are forwarded to the Human Resource Services Division.

-12..11.
+12.4.11.
 Transfer Monitoring Process.
-The District and the Association agree to review and monitor post and bid and excessing procedures as they are implemented, to respond to inquiries from the District or the Association, to determine the date and scope of any early spring (February, March, April) postings, and to make appropriate recommendations to the Contract Administration Committee.
+The District and the Association agree to review and monitor post and bid and excessing procedures as they are implemented, to respond to inquiries from the District or the Association, to determine the need for any additional posts. and to make appropriate recommendations to the Contract Administration Committee.